Learning Together: A Format for Reflective Turn-Based Sharing in STEM Communities: Introduction

-Our initiative, entitled \textit{Learning Together}, creates space within a physics research institute for open, relational turn-based sharing on historical, cultural, and equity-related topics.
-For us, this institute is the Quantum Matter Institute (QMI) at the University of British Columbia (UBC).
+Our initiative, entitled \textit{Learning Together}, creates space within a STEM community for open, relational turn-based sharing on historical, cultural, and equity-related topics.
+Our institute is a university-based research center focused on quantum materials and condensed matter physics, housing faculty, postdoctoral researchers, graduate students, and staff from multiple departments.
+Unlike a single physics department, it draws members across disciplinary and administrative lines, creating a community defined by shared research focus rather than a common degree program.
 This paper outlines a step-by-step process for scientists and science-adjacent individuals---students, researchers, instructors, and administrators---who recognize the ethical necessity of doing EDI work but are unsure of how to begin in STEM disciplines.